Distance: 46.6 miles (75 km) (including side trips)

 - The trail is relatively well marked and easy to follow from start to finish.

 - The thing I remember most about the Puyehue Traverse was the diversity.
 Lenga forests, volcanic moonscapes, thermal pools, waterfalls and bamboo forests.
 By no means a boring hike.

 - The side trips to the crater of Volcan Puyehue and the Thermal springs are the highlights of the trek.
 Not to be missed.

 - Bring your own shelter.
 There is one basic, unattended refugio (mountain hut) situated at the base of Volcan Puyehue.
 This was in pretty poor condition when I hiked in 1997.
 Not sure if it has been renovated in subsequent years.

 - Fantastic hike.
-Only downside is the long dirt road walk to Rinanhue.
+The only negative is the long dirt road walk to Rinanhue.
 Good luck getting a hitch.